OsiriumAI/OsiriumAI/README.md

 **Osirium_Labs** is dedicated to bridging the power of **Artificial Intelligence** with the revolutionary capabilities of **Blockchain technology**.

 - 🌐 **Focus**:
-  Building tools that enable AI agents to interact with decentralized systems seamlessly — starting with Solana.
+  Building tools that enable AI agents to interact with decentralized systems seamlessly — starting with Ethereum.

 - 🛠️ **Current Project**:
-  [**MCP Trading Agent**](https://github.com/Osirium_Labs/mcpsol) — A Model Context Protocol (MCP) server connecting Claude AI with the Solana blockchain for real-time blockchain operations, wallet management, token creation, NFT minting, and decentralized trading.
+  [**MCP Trading Agent**](https://github.com/Osirium_Labs/mcpsol) — A Model Context Protocol (MCP) server connecting Claude AI with the Ethereum blockchain for real-time blockchain operations, wallet management, token creation, NFT minting, and decentralized trading.

 - 🔥 **What We Believe In**:
   - Open-source innovation 🤝